 Try for a 120, 150 or even 180 degree distribution pattern.

 Common distribution patterns are Type 3 and Type 5.
-Type 5 works well in central areas, Type 4 works well when mounted near a wall.
+Type 5 works well in central areas, Type 3 and 4 works well when mounted near a wall.

-6. What is the best color temperature to choose for Canopy Light applications?
+4. What is the best color temperature to choose?

 That is good question.
 The most common choices are 4000K and 5000K.

-The higher the number, the 'bluer' it looks.
+The higher the number, the more "blue" it looks.
 The lower the number, the warmer, or more yellow it appears.

 If you are unsure of what color temperature you should select, here's a quick guide